-ССР Significant Hazard Critical Limit Carcass Inspection - CCP B1 Biological: Contamination by pathogenic microorganisms (E. coli , Salmonella spp. and E.coli STEC) Zero (0) for fecal and/or ingesta contamination Metal Detection CCP F2 Metal particles Ferrous = 7 mm and larger; Nonferrous (copper) = 7 mm and larger; Stainless steel = 7 mm and larger
+ССР Significant Hazard Critical Limit Carcass Inspection - CCP B1 Biological: Contamination by pathogenic microorganisms (E. coli , Salmonella spp. and E.coli STEC) Zero (0) for fecal and/or ingesta contamination Metal Detection CCP F2 Metal particles Ferrous = 7 mm and larger; Nonferrous (copper) = 7 mm and larger; Stainless steel = 7 mm and larger ü Ante mortem inspection by Federal Inspection Service ü Cleaning and disinfection of corrals; spray bath with hyperchlorinated water under pressure of animals prior the stunning;

-- In the hazard analysis reassessment, Shiga toxin-producing E.coli (STEC) was considered as a hazard with high severity and low probability of occurrence due to the interventions adopted (listed below).

-In the hazard analysis reassessment, Salmonella spp was considered as a hazard with medium severity and low probability of occurrence due to interventions adopted (listed below).
+- In the hazard analysis reassessment, Shiga toxin-producing E.coli (STEC) was considered as a hazard with high severity and low probability of occurrence due to the intervetions adopted (listed below). - In the hazard analysis reassessment, Salmonella spp was considered as a hazard with medium severity and low probability of occurrence due to intervetions adopted (listed below).